How to spot a drug lab

 Criminals don’t work just during business hours.
 The drug manufacturing process requires regular checking, so it’s not uncommon for those involved in the manufacture of Ice to come and go at all times of the day and night.
 Unusual vehicle movements could also be a sign of drug supply occurring at a property.

-If you suspect that a property is being used to manufacture Ice, you can report it to Crime Stoppers on 1800 333 000 or make an online report at crimestoppers.com.au Rewards are available and you can remain anonymous
+If you suspect that a property is being used to manufacture Ice, you can report it to Crime Stoppers on 1800 333 000 or make an online report at crimestoppers.com.au Rewards are available and you don’t have to say who you are or get further involved.

 Your information can make a difference.